Albania in the Junior Eurovision Song Contest 2017

-Albania participated in the Junior Eurovision Song Contest 2017, which took place in Tbilisi, Georgia on 26 November 2017.
+Albania was represented at the Junior Eurovision Song Contest 2017 that took place in Tbilisi, Georgia, on 26 November 2017.
 The Albanian broadcaster RTSH was responsible for the organization of their representative at the contest.
-Their entry was selected through Junior Fest 2017, a national selection process consisting of sixteen artists who competed in order to become the Albanian representative on 14 October 2017.
-Ana Kodra is an Albanian singer who won the selection with the song "Mos ma prekni pemën", meaning "Don't Touch My Tree".
+Their entry was selected through Junior Fest 2017, a national selection process consisting of sixteen artists who competed to become the Albanian representative on 14 October 2017.
+Ana Kodra won the selection with the song "Mos ma prekni pemën", meaning "Don't Touch My Tree".